Neil-Patel-12/Neil-Patel-12/README.md

 ## Table Tennis YouTube Channel
 - YouTube: <a href="https://www.youtube.com/channel/UCP7K-JqZu2aJ4TxrSPCCMfQ"> [www.NeilYoshi.com](https://www.youtube.com/channel/UCP7K-JqZu2aJ4TxrSPCCMfQ)</a>

-- 🔭 I’m currently in search for Summer 2024 internships
+- 🔭 I’m currently in search for full-stack web development Internship.
+(I want to become a web developer)
-- 🌱 I’m currently learning Web Development through a cource on Udemy
+- 🌱 I’m currently learning HTML, CSS, and JavaScript throught a course on Udemy.
 - 👯 I’m looking to collaborate on Machine Learning projects, so DM me if you want to contribute
 - ⚡ Fun fact: I can spin a backetball on my finger 😄